Tintype

-Tintype portraits were at first usually made in a formal photographic studio, like daguerreotypes and other early types of photographs, but later they were most commonly made by photographers working in booths or the open air at fairs and carnivals, as well as by itinerant sidewalk photographers.
-Because the lacquered iron support (there is no actual tin used) was resilient and did not need drying, a tintype could be developed and fixed and handed to the customer only a few minutes after the picture had been taken.
+Tintypes were particularly used for portraits.
+They were at first usually made in a formal photographic studio, like daguerreotypes and other early types of photographs.
+At the time though the process like the professional were called specifically ferrotype and ferrotypist respectively (not photograph|er).
+Later on tintypes were most commonly made by ferrotypists working in booths, tents, or the open air at fairs and carnivals, as well as by itinerant sidewalk photographers (with carts or wagons).
+Because the lacquered iron support was resilient and later did not need drying, a tintype could be developed and fixed and handed to the customer only a few minutes after the picture had been taken.

-The tintype photograph saw more uses and captured a wider variety of settings and subjects than any other photographic type of the period.
-It was introduced while the daguerreotype was still popular, though its primary competition would have been the ambrotype.

 The tintype saw the Civil War come and go, documenting the individual soldier and horrific battle scenes.
-It captured scenes from the Wild West, as it was easy to produce by itinerant photographers working out of covered wagons.
+It captured scenes from the Wild West as it was easy to produce by itinerant photographers working out of covered wagons.
+They captured farming families in front of their new home (house portraits), emerging towns as well as the frontier landscape, for which large plates were used.

-It began losing artistic and commercial ground to higher quality albumen prints on paper in the mid-1860s, yet survived for well over another 40 years, living mostly as a carnival novelty.
+It began losing artistic and commercial ground to higher quality albumen prints on paper in the mid-1860s, yet survived for well over another half century, living mostly as a carnival novelty.
 The tintype's immediate predecessor, the ambrotype, was done by the same process of using a sheet of glass as the support.
 The glass was either of a dark color or provided with a black backing so that, as with a tintype, the underexposed negative image in the emulsion appeared as a positive.
 Tintypes were sturdy and did not require mounting in a protective hard case like ambrotypes and daguerreotypes.